AnggaGemilang/B1-PPL4/be/README.md

 ### `installation`

-Before run your application use NPM (Node Package Manager) to install all dependencies
+Before start Strapi application use NPM (Node Package Manager) to install all dependencies

 ```